IgalTam/Discord-Bots/reminder_bot/README.md

 # Reminder Bot

 ### Overview
 The Reminder Bot is a Rust-based Discord bot that is implemented with a low-level Rust-based Discord library.
 The bot allows for the scheduling of reminder instances for events, which will periodically appear as messages sent in a text channel pinging a specific role on the server.
 Upon startup, the bot installs and maintains an event handler that polls all active reminders every minute.
 Reminder metadata is fully configurable through available commands.
 Due to not being programmed using discord.py, the unique details of this bot can be found in the **Special Notes** section.
-Additionally, due to a technical issue with creating slash commands using the aformentioned Rust library, most of this bot's commands are prefix-based, not slash commands.
-Again, more on this in **Special Notes**.

 ### Special Notes
 1) Reminder Bot is programmed in Rust v1.70, using the [Serenity Discord bot library](https://github.com/serenity-rs/serenity) among other Rust crates.
 Serenity's MSRV (minimum supported Rust version) should be enough to run this program, and all other dependencies will be downloaded during compilation.
 Downloading Rust itself can be found [here](https://www.rust-lang.org/tools/install).